 This is where Ken’s ties to Baylor take their most noteworthy turn.

-For the next – and last – two years of his life, Ken woke up each morning free of the disorientation, confusion, and anguish that so often accompanies late-stage dementia.
+For the next – and last – two years of his life, Ken woke up each morning free of the disorientation, confusion, and anguish that so often accompany late-stage dementia.
 He greeted his days with an untroubled smile, his thinning features beaming with the certainty that despite all appearances, he was not actually in an East Texas memory care facility.

 Ken’s heart, soul, and mind, had returned to Brooks Hall and the year 1956.
 Mentally and emotionally, he had reinhabited the body of a Baylor freshman.